Art has always been a medium of expression, communication and revolution!

 She intends to use her background in business and law and her defiant attitude toward women to portray the strength and self-possession of women.

-Embracing and expressing her own culture and style.
+Embracing and expressing her own culture and style to create black modern art!

 In 2019, she joined the MFA painting and drawing program at the School of the Art Institute in Chicago.

-Some of her works are held in private collections in Africa, Europe, and North America.
+You can find some of her works held in private collections in Africa, Europe, and North America.

-Jordan Casteel is an African-American figurative artist and is mostly known for painting intimate portraits of friends, lovers, and family as well as strangers.
+Jordan Casteel is an African-American figurative artist and she is known for painting intimate portraits of friends, lovers, family, and even strangers.

-After graduating from Yale, she moved to New York and held his first exhibition, which was called Invisible Man.
+After graduating from Yale, she moved to New York.
+Here she held her first exhibition which was called Invisible Man.

 It portrayed a large number of large murals, mostly nude paintings, of black seated men in various places in their homes.